QuackBeans/Modular-Building-CNN/README.md

 The images are all sourced from modular building provider's websites, and tagged according to the provider's description.
 The images of course take up quite a bit of space, so i've zipped them and uploaded them separately.
 Just drop them in to the main directory.

+## Preprocessing.py

+This file is used to extract product data from my company's database, retrieving images of the buildings and their accompanying categories that had been manually added previously.
+This data is used to build up the training database for the model.

+Once it downloads the images, they are immediately converted into numpy format and zipped with the categories, ready to put in to the model.

+## MB_CNN.py

+This is the main module for the network training and testing.